InsulationStop.com's FAQ Page

 Back to Top

-How does reflective foil insulation and radiant barriers keep heat in in the winter and help keep heat out in the summer?
+Two similar scenarios from different examples are why we wrap baked potatoes in aluminum foil.
+They keep a potato warm longer by holding the heat in.
+Covering your attic insulation with radiant barrier or insulating walls and ceilings with reflective insulation also holds heat in your house.
+Another analogy would be that radiant barrier technology use in the winter works just like a space blanket.
+Although very thin and lightweight, it holds your body heat in.
+A thin space blanket can keep you warmer than several heavy blankets.
 A great example of stopping heat transfer in hot and cold temperature is the Thermos Bottle.
 Radiant barriers and reflective foil insulation in conjunction with other insulation types creates the same effect.
 Conductive and Convective heat transfer is slowed by the airspace and tight seal.
 Radiant heat is slowed by the reflective surfaces.
 Whether the Thermos Bottle starts off hot or cold does not matter because the all forms of heat transfer have been contained.

 Back to Top